Before one can characterize

 of cumulative indices that best describe the relationship between

-patterns of the hourly average concentrations for some high-elevation
+of the hourly average concentrations for some high-elevation

 and low-elevation sites are different.
 Most cumulative-type and